finbourne/lusid-sdk-java/sdk/docs/AborApi.md

 <a id="upsertAborProperties"></a>
 # **upsertAborProperties**
-> AborProperties upsertAborProperties(scope, code, requestBody)
+> AborProperties upsertAborProperties(scope, code).requestBody(requestBody).execute();

 [EXPERIMENTAL] UpsertAborProperties: Upsert Abor properties

 Update or insert one or more properties onto a single Abor.
 A property will be updated if it  already exists and inserted if it does not.
 All properties must be of the domain &#39;Abor&#39;.
 Upserting a property that exists for an Abor, with a null value, will delete the instance of the property for that group.
 Properties have an &lt;i&gt;effectiveFrom&lt;/i&gt; datetime for which the property is valid, and an &lt;i&gt;effectiveUntil&lt;/i&gt;  datetime until which the property is valid.
 Not supplying an &lt;i&gt;effectiveUntil&lt;/i&gt; datetime results in the property being  valid indefinitely, or until the next &lt;i&gt;effectiveFrom&lt;/i&gt; datetime of the property.

 ### Example
 ```java